 Alternatively, you can contact your GP or local hospital for further discussion regarding these or similar services.

-Unfortunately, our clinicians are unable to offer consultations for the purposes of law ordered reports for persons unknown to our clinicians, and would suggest to seek other recommendations from your GP.
+Unfortunately, our clinicians are unable to offer consultations for the purposes of law ordered reports for persons unknown to our clinicians.
+We would suggest to seek other recommendations from your GP.

-Sessions generally last for around 45 minutes, though we encourage you to allow up to an hour.
+Medication reviews will generally require a 30min appointment, whereas therapy sessions generally last for around 45-50 minutes.
 Sometimes our clients also like to allow some time at either side of the session to clear their mind ahead of the therapy, or reflect on what has been discussed following the session.

 In your first session your treating psychiatrist will ask many questions to help gain an understanding of your particular circumstances.